peteclark82/node-fluid/README.md

 <a name="go" />
 ### go([options,] callback)

-Executes all queued method calls against their registered application contexts, then invokes the specified callback when completed, or any of the methods error.
+Executes all queued function calls against their registered application contexts, then invokes the specified callback when completed, or any of the methods error.

 If multiple flow control groups have been created, each group will be executed in series.